 What is it?

-The new Digital Markets, Competition and Consumer Bill (the "Bill") was introduced by the UK Government on 25 April 2023 and follows the Competition and Markets Authority ("CMA") study into online platforms and digital advertising (published in July 2020).
+The new Digital Markets, Competition and Consumers Bill (the "Bill") was introduced by the UK Government on 25 April 2023 and follows the Competition and Markets Authority ("CMA") study into online platforms and digital advertising (published in July 2020).
 The CMA recommended, among other things, a new regulatory regime for online platforms as well as other steps to address the dominance of certain big tech companies.
 In response, the Government consulted on a new pro-competition and pro-consumer regime for digital markets targeted at a small number of dominant firms.

 The Bill aims to protect and promote competition particularly between big tech firms that currently dominate digital markets and to enhance consumer protection by tackling issues such as fake online reviews and subscription traps (where consumers face difficulty in cancelling an ongoing contract).
 These issues affect not just consumers, but also businesses, in particular SMEs, where fake reviews can cause lasting reputational damage.